Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 • Gather feedback

-• Adjust packages
+• Adjust offers

 • Refine pricing

-• Scale success
+• Scale what works

 The Bottom Line

 Stop scaring away profitable weddings with arbitrary minimums.
-Start creating packages that actually fill your calendar and maximize your revenue.

-P.S.
-If you’re still requiring 200 guests on a February Thursday, we need to talk about your business model.
+We need to talk about your business model.